mdorante/CSharp_CLI_Game/README.md

 # CLI Game

-In this game you are given a grid, in order to win the game, you have to find the glitch in the matrix (not really, I just wanted it to sound cool lol).
+In this game you are given a grid, in order to win the game, you have to find the glitch in the matrix (not really, I just wanted it to sound cool).

 Now seriously, you are given an all **0**'s matrix and in order to win this game, you have to fill the grid up with **1**'s before you run out of turns.
 (Sounds easy, right?)